Antipurity/conceptual/README.md

 ## Byte allocators (`allocator`/`allocate`)

+	//Wouldn't it be better to allocate by-bits, not by-bytes?
+(More precise and does not need workarounds for bit-packing.)

 Allocators are responsible for giving out sequence references for access and re/allocation.
 (Reallocation either truncates or zero-extends the sequence; no active sequences overlap.)

 Most general memory has multiple readers and writers, `deallocate`-overriding objects, no constraints on mutability or reference cycles or exclusivity, and no fixed object size or de/allocation pattern.
 It must make every access atomic, visit the entire object graph before any deallocations, and keep track of all allocation information.